 Data-Driven Organizations explores how organizations gain competitive advantage through the strategic use of big data as well as the use of analytics to facilitate managerial and strategic decision making.
 The course provides a historical context for big data and the newest processes and technologies for the capture, storage, processing, and reporting on large volumes of data in near real time.
 In addition, the course covers changes in systems architecture needed to support the use of big data.
 (3 credits; graded; 7 weeks)

 Information Systems and Management examines the role of management and the structure of organizations relative to information technology strategy.
 Students build skills in five key areas: IT and business leadership, organization design and management, communications, IT governance, and ongoing operational excellence and sustainability.
 Topics include strategic positioning, management/leadership principles, technology infrastructure design, and interrelationships among stakeholders.
-Prerequisite: Virtual Learning and Teams.
+Prerequisite: Maximizing the Value of Virtual Teams.
 (3 credits; graded; 6 weeks)

 Project Management presents theoretical and practical applications of scheduling and project management.
 Also covered are project leadership, risk and change management, project team development, project networks, and trends in project management.
 Topics include planning, budgeting, and evaluation using project management tools.
-Prerequisite: Virtual Learning and Teams.
+Prerequisite: Maximizing the Value of Virtual Teams.
 (3 credits; graded; 6 weeks)

 This component focuses on aspects of management strategies and structures.

-Creating Business Solutions with Technology examines how the smart use of technology and careful management of technological innovation can help organizations maintain competitive advantage in a dynamic business environment.
+Innovative Technology for Business Outcomes examines how the smart use of technology and careful management of technological innovation can help organizations maintain competitive advantage in a dynamic business environment.
 Topics focus on current and emerging technologies and information management concepts.
-Prerequisite: Virtual Learning and Teams.
+Prerequisite: Maximizing the Value of Virtual Teams.
 (3 credits; graded; 6 weeks)

-Management of Organizations provides an overview of how business organizations really work.
+Leadership of Organizations provides an overview of how business organizations really work.
 Emphasis is on understanding organizational behavior and change management.
 The two “levers of change” highlighted in the course are effective management/leadership and organizational systems design to facilitate a healthy culture.
 As part of the set of assignments, students complete a personal development plan utilizing 360° feedback and conduct a case study analysis.
-Prerequisite: Virtual Learning and Teams.
+Prerequisite: Maximizing the Value of Virtual Teams.
 (3 credits; graded; 7 weeks)

-Managerial Accounting for Decision Making examines the value and use of accounting information for making economic and financial decisions within an organization.
-Core topics include analysis of financial statements, assessment of project costs and benefits, and the role managerial accounting plays in assisting with informed decision making.
+Managerial Accounting for Decision Making examines the value and use of financial information for making economic and financial decisions within an organization.
+Core topics include analysis of financial statements, assessment of project costs and benefits, creating and managing operational budgets, and the role managerial accounting plays in assisting with informed decision making.
 (3 credits, graded; 7 weeks)

 These courses focus on the identification, organization, and presentation of information.